Asian Para Games: History

 The FESPIC Games existed previous to the Asian Para Games and was contested by athletes from the Asia Pacific region.
 The FESPIC Games was first held in 1975 in Oita, Japan with 18 participating nations.
 Eight more FESPIC Games were held until 2006.

 The Asian Para Games superseded the FESPIC Games, which was dissolved alongside the FESPIC Federation, the governing body of the games and merged with the Asian Paralympic Council which was renamed as the Asian Paralympic Committee at the closing of the final FESPIC edition held in November 2006 in Kuala Lumpur, Malaysia.
 The first Asian multi-sports event for athletes with a disability, the inaugural Asian Para Games was held in 2010 in Guangzhou, China.

-List of Asian Para Games
+Although there is the idea of holding the Asian and the Asian Para Games in the same city as happening on the Olympics and the Paralympics, to this day there is no mention of the Para Asian Games in the contract for the host city of the Asian Games, which means that the events could be held completely separately and without any connection.
+Both events ran independently of each other and could be organized by different Organising Committees in different cities.